The challenges families face surrounding an ailing child is often exacerbated by the stress of financial burdens.

-Patient Advocate Foundation (COMING SOON): If you are a caregiver in need of financial support while your child is being treated for brain cancer, please fill out an application to be considered for a one-time $1,500 grant.
+If you are a caregiver in need of financial support while your child is being treated for brain cancer, please call 888-820-9767 to be considered for a one-time $2,000 grant to help cover out of pocket expenses related to treatment including transportation, lodging/housing, utilities, childcare, nutritional needs and wage loss. *

 Luis Alguera is an 8-year-old boy diagnosed with neuroblastoma.

-After being in remission, Luis relapsed in 2022; his prognosis remains guarded at this time, as he faces many more cycles of chemotherapy and immunotherapy at Nicklaus Children’s Hospital.
+After being in remission, Luis relapsed in 2022; His prognosis continues to be treated at this time, as he faces many more cycles of chemotherapy and immunotherapy at Nicklaus Children's Hospital.

-Luis’s grandfather has stayed back home in Nicaragua to try and financially support both Luis and his mother during this time, but they have had many financial troubles throughout.
-Mia’s Miracles stepped in to help the family with two months rent to lessen the burden on the family.
-Luis’s mother and grandfather are grateful for the assistance from Mia’s Miracles; it’s allowed her father to feel supported in this journey to help Luis get better.
+Luis's grandfather has stayed in Nicaragua to try to financially support both Luis and his mother during this time, but they have had many financial problems.
+Mia's Miracles stepped in to help the family with two months' rent to ease the burden on the family.
+Luis's mother and grandfather are grateful for the help of Mia's Miracles; she has allowed her father to feel supported on this journey to help Luis get better.

-“My daughter was born with Sickle Cell, throughout her life she’s been hospitalized.”
+“My daughter was born with Sickle Cell, and throughout her life she’s been hospitalized.”
 Sickle Cell has been a lifelong struggle for Ana and at 16 years old, it seems that the illness has become worse.
+“She gets very tired, feels weak and has trouble breathing sometimes,” said Zuly, Ana’s mother.
+She hasn’t been able to go to school, but the family is hopeful they will find a way to help her finish her studies.

 The Mia’s Blessings program was able to help Zuly and her husband with outstanding bills to help them focus on Ana and her ongoing treatments.